rtek1000/Datalogger_2039/Hardware/Wireless Mini Keyboard/readme.md

+Note: If the keyboard is battery operated (BL-5C 3.7V), and the battery stops charging, check the IC XT4052 SOT23-5 inside the keyboard.

 Note: The scancodes sent by the keyboard must be the same for each key in all layouts, then the computer converts it into a keycode, to correctly match the symbols stamped on the key.

 #### ISO 639-1 standard language codes (for reference)